mojolicious/minion.js/README.md

 ### Jobs

 Individual jobs are represented as instances of the `Job` class, which are the first argument passed to all task functions.
-To check the current status of a specific job, you can use the `minion.job()` method.
+To check the current status of a specific job you can use the `minion.job()` method.

 ```js
 // Request a specific job (this does not prevent workers from processing the job)